Bone Health in Pakistan: Calcium vs Magnesium, Which One Do You Actually Need?

 Magnesium Deficiency Signs Pakistanis Ignore

-- Muscle cramps and spasms (especially leg cramps at night)
+- Muscle cramps and spasms, especially leg cramps at night

-- Fatigue and weakness despite adequate sleep
+- Fatigue and weakness despite enough sleep

-- Poor sleep quality and difficulty falling asleep
+- Poor sleep and trouble falling asleep

 - Anxiety, irritability, and mood swings